Floating Contact Form Portlet

 The registry allows operators, traders, and their representatives to make electronic statements and submit them to the relevant authorities to show that their products comply with the EUDR.

 Micro-, small- and medium-sized enterprises are subject to a mitigated regime.
-These obligations will take effect for micro and small operators or traders in 2025.
-If the EU Parliament accepts these obligations, implementation for SMEs will be postponed until 30 July 2026.
+Given that the EU Parliament has accepted the Commision’s proposed delay, implementation of these obligations for SMEs has been postponed until 30 July 2026.
 Details of the EUDR regime for SMEs can be found here.

 Operators and traders must verify and analyse the information they collect.
 This includes conducting a comprehensive risk assessment to ascertain whether there is a risk that the relevant products do not comply with the regulation.